 The general criteria of using XSL-FO is that the user writes a document in an XML language rather than writing in FO.
-After that an XSLT transform is occured.
+After that, an XSLT transform occurs.
 This XSLT transform is responsible for the conversion of XML into XSL-FO.
 As soon as, the XSL-FO document is generated, it is then handed over to an application called an FO processor.
-FO processors is responsible for transforming this document into a readable as well as printable document.
-PDF file or PS are the examples of most common output of XSL-FO.
+FO processors are responsible for transforming this document into a readable as well as a printable document.
+PDF files or PS are examples of the most common output of XSL-FO.
 But it doesn’t mean that FO processor can only produce these two types of format as output.
-Some FO processors can output in the RTF files or even a window can appear in the user’s GUI, this window displays the pages sequence and their contents.
+Some FO processors can output in the RTF files or even a window can appear in the user’s GUI, this window displays the page’s sequence and their contents.

 An XSL-FO document is different from a PDF or a PS in the sense, it does not ultimately define the text layout on different pages.
 Perhaps, it styles the pages and determines the places to display the contents.
 Moreover, an FO processor organizes the text within the boundaries specified by the FO document.
-This specification even permits different FO processors to behave accordingly to the resultant created pages.
-An example of such behavior is the hyphenation, few FO processors can hyphenate words in order to save space when a line breaks, while some processors don’t select this option.
-It depends upon the processors to choose different hyphenation algorithms that match their requirement.
-These hyphenation algorithms may be very simple or may be more complex.
-In some situations XSL-FO specification explicitly sanctions FO processors, some degree of choice in context to layout.
+This specification even permits different FO processors to behave accordingly to the resultant-created pages.
+An example of such behavior is hyphenation, few FO processors can hyphenate words in order to save space when a line breaks, while some processors don’t select this option.
+It depends upon the processors to choose different hyphenation algorithms that match their requirements.
+These hyphenation algorithms may be very simple or maybe more complex.
+In some situations, XSL-FO specification explicitly sanctions FO processors, some degree of choice in context to the layout.